 Liberty Tax: Starting at $89.95 for federal and $34.95 per state

-Although many tax software programs are easy to navigate, the reality is that each business differs when it comes to their tax situation and there is no one-size-fits-all solution.
-And many tax software programs do not come with a consultant on the other end to help answer questions and guide you through the process.
-Though they may be the way to go when it comes to a standard filling, complex filing associated with businesses require an added level of support that comes with the experience of a professional tax preparer.
+Although many tax software programs are easy to navigate, the reality is that each business differs when it comes to its tax situation, and there is no one-size-fits-all solution.
+Many tax software programs do not come with a consultant on the other end to help answer questions and guide you through the process.
+For many businesses, the added support of a professional tax preparer is crucial.

 Choosing a Tax Professional

-We’ve established that following the DIY option can save you money, but it also opens you up to the risk or error and omissions, which, in the end, can result in lost credits and deductions or, worse yet, an unwanted call from the IRS informing you that there is an error in your filing.
-Although filing taxes using the DIY option may be a good plan for a single filer with a simple and basic return, a tax professional is often a better option to meet the needs of a small business owner whose taxes are more complicated.
-Not to mention that a professional will be up to speed with tax changes and can identify tax breaks that may have been overlooked if you filed using the DIY approach.
-And when it comes to error-free filling, a good professional tax preparer will help ensure the accuracy of your filling and even deal with IRS communications if any questions do happen to come up.
+We’ve established that choosing the DIY option can save you money, but it also opens you up to the risk of errors and omissions.
+These can result in lost credits and deductions — or worse, an unwanted call from the IRS.
+When it comes to error-free filling, a good professional tax preparer will help ensure the accuracy of your filling, and they'll even deal with IRS communications if any questions do happen to come up.

-Professional review of all your business expenses, including property, rent, leasing, investment, insurance, supplies and professional fees, such as tax preparation services
+Review all your business expenses, including property, rent, leasing, investment, insurance, supplies, and professional fees, such as tax preparation services

 Getting the Right Support with Incfile

 Take the first step and go to Incfile for a free tax consultation.
-Incfile offers the support of bookkeepers and accountants that will help prepare, review and file sole proprietor, LLC, S Corporation and C Corporation business tax returns, ensuring that you meet the government’s filing requirements.
-Having a professional on your side will make sure that the process goes smoothly and will help avoid any costly missteps that may derail your small business.
+Incfile offers the support of bookkeepers and accountants to help prepare, review, and file sole proprietor, LLC, S Corporation, and C Corporation business tax returns, ensuring that you meet the government’s filing requirements without any errors or headaches.

 Peter Mavrikis is an author and editor with over 25 years of experience in publishing.
 He has worked as the Editorial Director for Barron’s Educational Series, as well as Kaplan Test Prep, where he ran the test prep, foreign language, and study guide divisions.
 Peter has also written several books on history, exploration, science, and technology.